ASK/Brocēni/LMT

 ASK/Brocēni/LMT was a professional basketball team that was located in Riga, Latvia that existed from 1992 to 2001.
+For most of its duration it was named after its main sponsor, the Brocēni Cement and Roofing Slate Factory.

 The club played in the Latvian Basketball League, winning eight consecutive titles from 1992 till 1999.
 Brocēni also were regular participants in European club competitions.
-After 2000-2001 season the team disappeared and soon after their place in Latvian league was taken by BK Skonto, although both teams are not related.
+After the 2000-2001 season, when the team played as BK LMT, the team disappeared and soon after their place in Latvian league was taken by BK Skonto, although both teams are not related.